The Joint-Payee Question

 | Paid Date (deposit / negotiation) | 06/30/2025 |

-The face of the instrument identifies two payees connected by the conjunction AND.
+The face of the instrument identifies two payees connected by the conjunction and.
 Under California Commercial Code § 3110(d), an instrument payable to two persons jointly is negotiable only when endorsed by all named payees.
-The face of the instrument also carries the publisher-of-record memo line “DUPLICATE JUL 24 RENT / PAID UNDER PROTEST,” establishing on the face that the payment is tendered under protest as a duplicate of a prior payment.
+The face also carries the memo line “Duplicate Jul 24 rent / paid under protest,” establishing on the face that the payment is tendered under protest as a duplicate of a prior payment.

 What Appears on the Back — and What Does Not